sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

-# For letter z, information about installed packages
+# For first letter z, information about installation packages

 <details>
 <summary>zchunk-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Zchunk library
+Short desc    : Zchunk library
 URL          : https://github.com/zchunk/zchunk
-Лицензия     : BSD and MIT
+License      : BSD and MIT
-Описание     : zchunk is a compressed file format that splits the file into independent
+Descript     : zchunk is a compressed file format that splits the file into independent
              : chunks.
 This allows you to only download the differences when downloading a
              : new version of the file, and also makes zchunk files efficient over rsync.
              : zchunk files are protected with strong checksums to verify that the file you